aminmarashi/gpt-api-companion/README.md

 ## Features

 1. Chat with the GPT API in a separate Chrome tab.
-2. Select text on any web page and send it to a customizable prompt via the context menu (right-click) or a keyboard shortcut (Alt+G by default).
+2. Select text on any web page and send it to a customizable prompt via the context menu (right-click).
 3. Read and summarize entire web pages.

 ## Installation